 The cost to enter Colombia on an international flight to Medellín as a tourist will vary based on your country of origin.
-If you are from Canada, you must pay a 160,000-peso entry fee.
+If you are from Canada, you must pay you must pay a reciprocity fee of 191,000 pesos – but exempt if older than 79 or younger than 14.
 However, if you are from Australia, Canada, France, Germany, the United Kingdom, the United States and several other countries you can enter for free.

 The most popular domestic flights from the Medellín airport last year were to Bogotá with 3,590,548 roundtrip passengers, Cali with 739,954 roundtrip passengers and Cartagena with 735,408 roundtrip passengers.

 In addition, the most popular international flights from the airport in 2016 were to Panama City with 386,499 roundtrip passengers, Miami with 249,167 roundtrip passengers and Fort Lauderdale with 172,929 roundtrip passengers.

 In 2016, José María Córdova airport reportedly served 7,688,662 passenger movements.

 Currency exchanges at the Medellín airport can be one of the easiest ways for exchanging money.
 But the fees can be horrible as well as the actual exchange rate they offer won’t be great.
 So, this isn’t the best option for exchanging money.

 At the Medellín airport there are several ATM machines located upstairs where the airline check-in desks are located.
 This includes ATM machines from Banco de Bogotá, Bancolombia, Banco Popular, Citibank, Davivienda and Servibanca.